The '90s Bun Is Everywhere — Here's How To Do It

 Advertisement

-The style wouldn't be complete without face-framing tendrils and lots of volume at the crown, created by sprigs of hair which are twisted and looped into a bun.
-It's this mussed up texture combined with a handful of strategically plucked out strands that makes it distinctively '90s, explains celebrity hairstylist Sam McKnight.
+The style wouldn't be complete without face-framing tendrils and lots of volume at the crown, created by sprigs of hair that are twisted and looped into a bun.
+It's this mussed-up texture combined with a handful of strategically plucked out strands that makes it distinctively '90s, explains celebrity hairstylist Sam McKnight.
 Why?
 It occupies a cosy space between grunge and glamour.

 The '90s bun may look a little more complicated than a failsafe topknot but if TikTok is anything to go by, it's actually pretty easy to recreate at home.
 Here's all the inspiration you need, whatever your hair texture or length.